magao-x/handbook/handling/telescope_install.rst

 -  Next carefully roll legs onto the lift gate.

--  Remove dollies from legs before going into elevator
+-  Remove dollies from legs before going into elevator.

+-  Bring the load spreader and rigging up with the legs.

 Install MagAO-X On The Platform
 -------------------------------